 New research following a survey by Randstad has shown that fears amidst these shocking statistics may lead 25% of construction workers to leave the industry by the end of this year.
 Reasons for this were cited as high levels of stress and work/life imbalance.
 In addition, 73% of respondents felt that their employers did not recognise the early signs of mental health problems.
 With almost 400,000 worker-days lost every year due to poor mental health, the UK construction industry cannot afford to ignore this issue.

 Building Mental Health is an industry-wide framework and charter to tackle the mental health crisis in the construction industry.
-Chris Ivey, Director at THSP Risk Management, early signatories of the Charter, will be speaking on the subject at UK Construction Week on 10th October at the NEC.
+Chris Ivey, Director at THSP Risk Management, early signatories of the Charter, spoke passionately on the subject at UK Construction Week last October at the NEC.

 Chris Ivey confirms: “1 in 6 working adults in the UK will experience mental health issues.
 That’s 60 times the capacity of Wembley Stadium! www.buildingmentalhealth.net have started something positive and I am pleased to be continuing that great work when I speak at UK Construction Week this year”.